Residents ServicesCommunity Home Page

 - Fluorescent Lights

-CR&R provides residents free sharps disposal at OC Pharmacy located at 31654 Rancho Viejo Road Suite N, San Juan Capistrano telephone (949) 429-5326.
+Residents can dispose of sharps free of charge at OC Landfill HHW collection facility at the Prima Landfill.
 For safety purposes, all sharps must be placed in a one way sharps container.
-For additional information contact CR&R Customer Service at (877) 728-0446
+For additional information contact OC Landfills at (714) 834-4000

 Electronic waste (E-waste) is an item such as a computer monitor, television, cell phone or other like materials.
 Due to the high amounts of lead and chemicals found in E-waste, they are not allowed into local landfills.

 Refrigerators contain Freon and other chemicals which require special handling as well.
 CR&R will collect these items from your residence.
-To arrange a curbside pick-up for E-waste or a refrigerator, please contact the office located closest to you.
+To arrange a curbside pick-up for E-waste or a refrigerator, please use our

-Items that cannot fit in your automated containers, such as a chair or a couch, are considered “bulky items.”
+Items that cannot fit in your automated containers, such as a chair or a couch, are considered "bulky items."
 A bulky item is an object that can be handled by a two-person crew and may include washers, dryers, sofas or other large materials.
 Each residential customer is entitled to four (4) bulky item pick-ups free of charge per calendar year.
 Additional bulky item pick-ups will be provided for a nominal charge.
-To make arrangements for a bulky item pick-up on your regular waste collection day, please contact the office located closest to you.
+To make arrangements for a bulky item pick-up on your regular waste collection day, please use our

 CR&R makes it easy to request special services in your area.
 Please contact the office located closest to you with details about your special needs.
 A service representative will then contact you with more information about the appropriate resources.
 Whether it's collection, containers, recycling or other services, CR&R is here to help.